auraphp/Aura.Di/README.md

 ### Container Builder and Config Classes

-The _ContainerBuilder_ helps to build _Container_ objects from _Config_ classes and pre-existing service objects.
+The _ContainerBuilder_ helps to build _Container_ objects from _ContainerConfig_ classes and pre-existing service objects.
 It works using a [two-stage configuration system](http://auraphp.com/blog/2014/04/07/two-stage-config/).

 The two stages are "define" and "modify".
-In the "define" stage, the _Config_ object defines constructor parameter values, setter method values, services, and so on.
+In the "define" stage, the _ContainerConfig_ object defines constructor parameter values, setter method values, services, and so on.
 The _ContainerBuilder_ then locks the _Container_ so that these definitions cannot be changed, and begins the "modify" stage.
 In the "modify" stage, we may `get()` services from the _Container_ and modify them programmatically if needed.

-To build a _Container_ using the _ContainerBuilder_, we do something like the following:
+To build a fully-configured _Container_ using the _ContainerBuilder_, we do something like the following:

 ```php
 <?php